Kadam-Kshitij/LearnCpp/Qt.md

 // With Queued Connection
 // A queued connection means that the slot is called asynchronously when the event
 //loop is running in the receiver's thread.
 The signal will be placed in the event
 //queue of the receiver's thread, and the slot will be executed later when the event
 //loop processes that event.
 Slower.
+Used when signal/slot are in different threads.
 //Main : 140183707064128
 //Base1 : 140183707064128
 //Base2 : 140183622772480

+// BlockingQueuedConnection - Same as Queued but sender thread is blocked until the slot is executed.
 ```